designstem/fachwerk/README.md

 ### Custom project

-There are may cases you want a full control how the framework is set up.
+There are cases you want a full control how the framework is set up.
 Just replace your index.js with the following:

 ##### index.js